Tag Archives: Fonts

 Well over a year ago I started Front Friday and I think I only posted two or three times.
 So, let’s just say that this is a very infrequent blog day.
 However, someone passed this along to me a few weeks ago and I thought it would fit perfectly for “Font Friday.”

 When doing any design work, picking the right font is key.
 So, here’s a fun little chart that will help you in picking out the right font for your project.

 Posted on 20.
 Aug, 2010 by Kenny.

 Here’s a font I found a couple of years ago.
 It’s called Sketch Rockwell.
 As you can see here, I used it for the Orange Tweet Up a few years ago.
 It’s a fun little font with a lot of character.
 I think that with this font, you’ve got to go big and bold, otherwise the font is going to look a little messy.
 I’ve probably only used this font for one other thing (this font would look very overused pretty quickly).

 How would I use this font again?
-I think that if I was doing any kind of media relating to school (like a back to school event), I’d experiment with this font in white on the image of a green chalkboard.… Read the rest
+I think that if I was doing any kind of media relating to school (like a back to school event), I’d experiment with this font in white on the image of a green chalkboard.
+Can’t you see it?

 Posted on 30.
 Jul, 2010 by Kenny.

 Yesterday I got my weekly email from KidzMatter.org.
 Right away, the bold, black font popped out at me.
 Immediately I said to myself, “I really like that font.
 I gotta have it.”
 So, I did the shameless thing and email KidsMatter.org to ask them what font they used.
 Actually, I was in luck.
 I know the guy (Evan) who designs these weekly emails and he was more than happy to throw me a bone.
 Thanks a million Evan.